TheMightyCraig/Resume/README.md

 # Resume

-My resume written in HTML and CSS
+My responsive resume written in HTML and CSS